xilaluna/callbacks-and-promises/Promise-3/readme.md

 Note!
 In both cases the promise skips to the single catch block at the end!

 Rule: You can chain functions that return a promise.
-When chaning promises if any promise along the way rejects all of the promsies reject!
+When chaining promises if any promise along the way rejects all of the promises reject and you skip the catch callback.